F0nz0/NanoSpeech_basecaller/README.md

 		gBlock1	180.0	181.0	09cb072c-1680-4ed3-a3f9-110a7b07f83a	7	+	A
 		gBlock1	193.0	194.0	09cb072c-1680-4ed3-a3f9-110a7b07f83a	7	+	A

-	b) genome-space (or transcriptome space) aggregated predictions: it will be named as {bam_file_path}.genome_space.tsv.
+	B) genome-space (or transcriptome space) aggregated predictions: it will be named as {bam_file_path}.genome_space.tsv.
 It is a tabular file, the per-read prediction are grouped by stranded genomic position and the number and frequency of mapped inosines where stored.
 Each row, representing a given reference coordinate, has 6 columns: region, start (0-based), strand, inosine_count, depth, inosine_frequency.
 Here an exemple table:

 		region	start	strand	I_count	depth	I_freq
 		gBlock2	140.0	+	2	21	0.09523809523809523